AndrewHarb/Personal-Project2/README.md

 # Personal-Project2

-Sudoku solver that uses an algorithm technique known as backtracking to recursively solve the puzzle.
+Program that uses an algorithm technique known as backtracking to recursively solve the puzzle.